 I thank Worden Brothers for the charting system I use to post these charts.
 If you want to know more about the charting system I use every day, go to my “Other Resources” page here: Other Resources It makes it much easier to follow along with me if you can see the charts and manipulate them on your own computer.
 It’s a great investment to have an excellent charting system.
 Check it out with a free trial at the link above.

-Copyright © 2015 By Wall Street Sun and Storm Report, LLC All rights reserved.
+Copyright © 2015 and 2022 By Wall Street Sun and Storm Report, LLC All rights reserved.